cloudtraineer/DevOpsToolkit/Sonarqube/Sonarqube_installation.md

 # Sonarqube Setup

-SonarQube is an open-source static testing analysis software, it is used by developers to manage source code quality and consistency.
+SonarQube is an open-source static testing analysis software, that is used by developers to manage source code quality and consistency.
 ## 🧰 Prerequisites

 Source: https://docs.sonarqube.org/latest/requirements/requirements/